 What will you do when you get there?

-Again this really impacts on what you take with you.
-For the vast majority of people it won’t be anything too extreme and you can go with our fairly standard packing list below.
+Again this really impacts what you take with you.
+For the vast majority of people, it won’t be anything too extreme and you can go with our fairly standard packing list below.

 If you’re off to hike the Himalayas then you might need more info than this guide gives you as your list will be quite different to ours.
 But for most their list will be similar to ours depending on their hygiene levels.
 Nice.

 The short answer to this is… not much.

 You’ll see from our packing list below that we travel as light as we can whilst still being comfortable, the general rule is the smaller the better.